Intelligent-Systems-Phystech/DARTS-CC/README.md

 ### Docker run
 To run experiments via Docker you need to build Docker image from the [Dockerfile](Dockerfile).
 Note that the docker was configured for the pytorch 1.8.1 distributed for CUDA 11.1.
-Depending one your hardware, you need to change this dependency in [Dockerfile](Dockerfile).
+Depending on your hardware, you need to change this dependency in [Dockerfile](Dockerfile).

 To build docker image you can run build_docker.sh:
 ```